brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

       File "/home/marcel/programming/brian2/brian2/equations/equations.py", line 867, in check_units
         *ex.dims)
     DimensionMismatchError: Inconsistent units in differential equation defining variable v:
-    Expression 1-v does not have the expected unit Unit(1) / second (unit is 1).
+    Expression 1-v does not have the expected unit hertz (unit is 1).

     Error encountered with object named "neurongroup_1".
     Object was created here (most recent call only, full details in debug log):